openhumanoids/oh-distro/README.rst

     cd drc
     git submodule update --init --recursive

+Note: this may fail if you're not a member of the OpenHumanoids organization, since some submodules are private.

 Add the *sandbox* remote.
 The *sandbox* is the location where branches can be shared.